gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I'd regret for afterward.

 And there they were, not thirty strides away, the most beautiful horses you've ever seen.
-Twin mares---twins, mind you---and a stallion being led into a little paddock hard by the guard post at the Market Gate.
+Twin mares—twins, mind you—and a stallion being led into a little paddock hard by the guard post at the Market Gate.
 Take my eyes if I'm lying, they looked like something the Pilots might have made, proud-necked and high-stepping and all three of them with white ribbons braided into their manes.